cploen/Tools/README.md

 Default behavior:
 - settings set for Hall C logbook, NPS run period.
 I don't have a list of the codes for the other logbooks, but you can use the developer tools on the website to figure it out and then just edit settings.json.

+4. elog-scraper/elog.py
+        We needed an organized  way to archive the elogs for our experiments.
+This script authenticates securely and uses BeautifulSoup to parse the html.
+It handles pagination cleanly and only downloads new entries.
+The entries are saved to folders named by metadata and a subject slug, and the attachments, text, and metadata are downloaded and organized cleanly.
+See the readme in the folder for more instruction.

+		However, you must use this on a JLab computer, like ifarm.
+I can't satisfy the Cloudfare security challenge programmatically.